 Apps And Tools

-There are a good selection of import/export tools and this might be a great time to brush up on your spreadsheet skills because being able to modify product prices and descriptions is a lot easier that way than trying to do it all individually.
+There is a good selection of import/export tools, and this might be a very good time to brush up on your spreadsheet skills because being able to modify product prices and descriptions is a lot easier that way than trying to do it all individually.
 Especially if you have a lot of products.

 Abandoned Cart Saver

-Something like 80% of shopping carts get abandoned.
-That's an amazing figure and I wrote a guest post about it recently.
+Something like 80% of shopping carts gets abandoned.
+That's an amazing figure, and I wrote a guest post about it recently.
 Simply put - you can't do business without an abandoned cart saver because this tool will tell you where you are going wrong in your approach.